Kelsey Calvert: Alberta (2015–2023)

 The team had a strong 2019–20 season, starting it off with a semifinal finish at the 2019 Cameron's Brewing Oakville Fall Classic.
 The team qualified for the playoffs at the 2019 Tour Challenge Grand Slam event where they lost to eventual winners Anna Hasselborg.
 Going into the 2020 Alberta Scotties Tournament of Hearts, Rocque was the number one seeded team, earning their spot through the CTRS points leader berth.
 They went 6–1 through the round robin, with their only loss to the Laura Walker.
 They would play Walker again in the 1 vs. 2 game where they lost 7–1.
-They had a strong semifinal game, able to easily defeat Krysta Hilker 8–1 setting up the third match for Rocque and Walker during the competition.
+They had a strong semifinal game, able to easily defeat Krysta Hilker 8–1 setting up the third match for Calvert and Walker during the competition.
 The team struggled during the final, not able to figure out the ice and losing the final for the second straight year in a row.
-Rocque still got to participate in the 2020 Scotties Tournament of Hearts as the alternate for the Walker rink.
-Rocque played in two games at the Hearts, and the team finished pool play with a 3–4 record, failing to qualify for the championship round.
+Calvert still got to participate in the 2020 Scotties Tournament of Hearts as the alternate for the Walker rink.
+Calvert played in two games at the Hearts, and the team finished pool play with a 3–4 record, failing to qualify for the championship round.
 It would be the team's last event of the season as both the Players' Championship and the Champions Cup Grand Slam events were cancelled due to the COVID-19 pandemic.
 On March 18, 2020, it was announced that both Becca Hebert and Jesse Marlow would be leaving the team.
-Rocque and Schmiemann then announced on March 21 that Dana Ferguson and Rachelle Brown would be joining them for the 2020–21 season.
+Calvert and Schmiemann then announced on March 21 that Dana Ferguson and Rachelle Brown would be joining them for the 2020–21 season.

 Due to the pandemic, most of the tour events during the 2020–21 season were cancelled.
 Team Rocque played only one competitive game together during the entire season at the Okotoks Ladies Classic in November.
 After the first draw, the event was cancelled due to a province-wide shutdown in Alberta.
 Due to the COVID-19 pandemic in Alberta, the 2021 provincial championship was also cancelled.
 As the reigning provincials champions, Team Laura Walker were chosen to represent Alberta at the 2021 Scotties Tournament of Hearts.
 However, due to many provinces cancelling their provincial championships as a result of the COVID-19 pandemic in Canada, Curling Canada added three Wild Card teams to the national championship, which were based on the CTRS standings from the 2019–20 season.
 Team Rocque was one of the top three non-qualified teams, but they did not retain at least three of their four players from the previous season, meaning they could not qualify for the national championship.